wangonya/wangonya.com/content/posts/cli-crud-with-firebase.md

 <small> This post is a bit long.
 If you just want to take a look at the code or see how the app works, check out [the repo](https://github.com/wangonya/contacts-cli).</small>

 ### Setting up Firebase
 As mentioned earlier, Firebase will be used to store our data.
-To set up the database, sign in on <a href="https://firebase.google.com" target="_blank">Firebase</a> using your google account.
+To set up the database, sign in on Firebase using your google account.

 After signing in successfully, click on the **Go to console** button on the top right.
 There, you can create a new project.
 Follow the required steps to create a new project.